haskell-works/blog/drafts/2018-07-26-draft-post.md

 is a string because the character at line `31` is a `"`, whilst the `9`<sup>`th`</sup>
 node is an array because the character at line `52` is a `[`.

-# Rank Select Bit String as a CSV Semi-index
+# Rank-Select Bit-String as an index into CSV

-Rank-select bit-strings can be used to index into a CSV document, in a similar fashion, but I have chosen to use two rank-select bit-strings instead of one.
+Rank-select bit-strings can be used to index into a CSV document in a similar fashion, but I have chosen to use two rank-select bit-strings instead of one.

 Take the following CSV document